Undredal Stave Church: History

 Undredal Stave Church was built in the middle of the 12th century, possibly from the year 1147, but very likely from the mid- to late-1100s.
 There is some evidence that the church was taken apart and moved during the Middle Ages, but this is not known for sure.
 The original part of the church includes roughly the eastern 2/3rds of the present building.
 The original church had a 5.6x4.7 m nave and a 2.3x2.3 m chancel.
 Around the year 1600, the choir was rebuilt and enlarged, measuring about 4.7x4.7 m after its completion.
 Originally, the church had a covered corridor that ran around the exterior of the church (as seen in many stave churches).
 This corridor was removed around 1685 and windows were installed in the walls of the nave.
 Around 1850, the building was extended to the west by lengthening the nave by about 2 m and adding a new belltower and church porch on the west end of the newly enlarged nave.
 In 1862, the wall between the nave and chancel was removed and the ceiling was arched.
 The small 2nd floor seating gallery was also removed during this time.
-In 1913, there were plans to dismantle the church and move it to a museum in the village of Kaupanger (in Sogndal), but this never happened because money was never raised to replace the old church.
+In 1913, there were plans to dismantle the church and move it to a museum in the village of Kaupanger (in Sogndal Municipality), but this never happened because money was never raised to replace the old church.
 Instead it was reconstructed in 1984 and underwent extensive maintenance work.
 Inside the church, the ceiling is decorated with biblical figures and angels.